County Council puts Heat Plan in place

-Council reminds residents that the county’s Heat Plan is in place, and assistance is available for elderly and vulnerable residents throughout the summer months.
+While the 2014 summer forecast is calling for fewer scorching heat waves, Delaware County Council wants residents to know that the county’s Heat Plan is in place.
+Both the Office of Services for the Aging (COSA) and Office of Adult Services offer assistance to elderly and vulnerable residents throughout the summer months.

-County Council alerts residents to take extra precautions during a heat wave, to seek air-conditioned spaces, and to check in with elderly and disabled family members and neighbors who are at greater risk for heat-related illnesses.
+County Council alerts residents to take extra precautions during a heat wave, and to check in with elderly and disabled family members and neighbors who are at greater risk for heat-related illnesses.

-“When the weather service issues an excessive heat warning, it’s important for our elderly and vulnerable residents to take precautions to avoid heat-related illnesses,” said County Council Vice-Chairman Mario J. Civera Jr., Council’s liaison to COSA.
+“When the weather service issues an excessive heat warning, it’s important for our elderly and vulnerable residents to take precautions to avoid heat-related illnesses,” said Chairman McGarrigle.
 “People who are 65 and older are vulnerable to heat-related illnesses and we ask that residents check on their elderly family members and neighbors.”

 When the elderly and chronically ill don’t have protection from the heat, such as air-conditioning and plenty of fluids, they can develop serious health effects.